jasonnstanley/transition_analysis/README.md

 ## Research context

-The current case study analyses Autumn 2026 enrolments in 33130 Mathematical Modelling 1.
+The current case study analyses Autumn 2026 enrolments in a first stage undergraduate Mathematics subject.

 The workflow was designed to support transparent and reproducible investigation of student transition pathways into first-year university mathematics.